A kind of linear quadratic non-zero sum differential game of backward stochastic differential equation with asymmetric information: Abstract

 \section{Abstract}

-This paper focuses on a linear quadratic non-zero sum differential game problem derived by backward stochastic differential equation with asymmetric information, which is a natural continuation of Wang and Yu \cite{WY2010,WY2012}.
-Different from \cite{WY2010,WY2012}, novel motivations for studying this kind of game are provided first.
-Then some feedback Nash equilibrium points are uniquely obtained by forward-backward stochastic differential equations, their filters and the corresponding Riccati equations.
+This paper focuses on a kind of linear quadratic non-zero sum differential game driven by backward stochastic differential equation with asymmetric information, which is a natural continuation of \cite{WY2010,WY2012}.
+Different from \cite{WY2010,WY2012}, novel motivations for studying this kind of game are provided.
+Some feedback Nash equilibrium points are uniquely obtained by forward-backward stochastic differential equations, their filters and the corresponding Riccati equations with Markovian setting.